-They also care for patients with heart disease, diabetes, asthma, chronic obstructive pulmonary disease and other long-term conditions.
+- Chronic disease checks for patients with asthma, chronic obstructive pulmonary disease, diabetes, heart disease and other long-term conditions

 Current guidance suggests that all women between the ages of 25 and 49 years should have a smear test once every three years.
 Those aged 50 to 64 should be screened every five years and those aged 65 and over should only be screened if they have not been screened since aged 50 or have had a recent abnormal result.
 These tests are to detect the early signs of cancer of the cervix which can be successfully treated at this stage.
 Please note that the test also picks up other non-cancerous conditions.
 We have a recall system and women are invited by letter or telephone call to attend when their smear test is due.